 Many believe that the score (e.g. 60/100) output in PageSpeed Insight site indicates the loading speed of the page.
 The name of the tool suggests this.
-Only: PageSpeed and page speed are not the same in this case.
-The optimization score that the tool finally ejects has no correlation to the page load time.
+Only: "PageSpeed" and "Page Speed" are not the same in this case.
+The optimization score that the tool finally ejects has no correlation to the page loading time.

 Correct reading: The Google PageSpeed Insights-Score indicates not the loading time.

-Instead, it is checked whether the site operator has implemented certain measures that are known as best practice apply to performance optimization.
+Instead, it checks whether the site operator has implemented certain measures that are considered "best practice" in performance optimization.
 The implementation of these measures is then evaluated on a scale of 0 to 100.

-A second myth that persists: A good PageSpeed score improves your ranking.
+A second myth that persists: A good PageSpeed score improves your Google ranking.
 But that is just as little the case.
 Yes, the speed of one site influences the ranking.
-However, the score that the tool outputs is not taken into account by Google (especially since it does not correlate with speed anyway), so you can ignore the optimization score when it comes to SEO.
+The score that the tool outputs, but is not considered by Google (especially since it does not correlate with speed anyway).
+So you can largely disregard the Google PSI score when it comes to SEO.

 In addition, the page loading time is not relevant for the ranking, i.e. the time it site takes to complete to load.
 Instead, Google includes the Time To First Byte (TTFB) value as a factor.
 This is the time that elapses until the browser receives the first response from the server after an HTTP request.
 Usually, milliseconds are involved here.